 I know for a lot of people these are some stressful and uncertain times.
-Speaking from experiences, our circumstances have changed and we’ve had to adapt as quick as possible when it comes to our financial plans in place.
+Speaking from experience, our circumstances have changed and we’ve had to adapt as quick as possible when it comes to our financial plans in place.

 This has included working out what our basic living costs are versus our secondary or more luxury expenses and adjusting accordingly.

 I’m sure a lot of you will also find that your spends have altered considerably.
 Less on activities, eating out or transportation and more on weekly shopping and basics.

 There might be a lot of items you can cancel, pop on hold or amend.
 Or there might better or cheaper options for the things you currently need to spend on.

 I thought I would pop some tips and guidance on what you can do in this time to keep yourself vigilant when it comes to your money, where to find immediate help and navigate this stormy time.

 Now is a good time to sit down and really check on your finances.
 I don’t just create a budget, as it is likely your income and spending have changed.